SQUIZXZ/ONS-skill-matching/README.md

 We agree to ask for help when needed and offer our help to those in need<br>
 We agree to implement and respect WIP limit of 3 and 4 on doing and testing columns<br>
-We agree to share peer testing and make testing known
+We agree to share peer testing and make testing known We agree to welcom questions and help if its affect others workflow We agree that we have to communicate and involve product owner on the project progress We agree that we should check teams everyday to be updated of other team members progress

 <br>